hiblaphp/promise/README.md

 ### The cancelled state is what makes structured concurrency possible

+The cancelled state was a deliberate design decision — cancellation is not a failure, so it should not live in the failure state.
+What was not anticipated was what that decision unlocked.
+During experimentation with the combinators, a deeper consequence emerged: because the library could now reliably tell the difference between a promise that failed and one that was deliberately stopped, the collection combinators gained the ability to enforce controlled scope naturally — without any special mechanism designed for that purpose.

+Structured concurrency requires that when one operation in a group fails, all sibling operations can be cleanly stopped and the failure reason propagates outward accurately.
+For this to work, the library needs to reliably distinguish between two fundamentally different situations:

+When something goes wrong inside a collection, the combinator can cancel the remaining siblings knowing that those cancellations will only trigger `onCancel()` hooks — never `catch()` handlers, never error propagation, never corrupted error reporting.
+The cancellation is invisible to the error handling path.
+This means the `catch()` at the top of the chain receives exactly one error — the one that actually caused the failure — and nothing else leaks through.

+That is structured concurrency: the lifetime and failure scope of every operation in a group is controlled by the collection that owns them, and cleanup is guaranteed without any of that cleanup being mistaken for a failure.
+The cancelled state is what makes the boundary between "something failed" and "we are cleaning up after a failure" precise and enforceable at the type level rather than by convention.

 This is not just a cleaner API — the cancelled state is the **prerequisite** that makes structured concurrency semantically correct.
 The two concepts are directly linked.